 - Nurse staffing ratios ignore nurse education, knowledge and experience in determining the optimal minimum ratios for the number of patients, their level of acuity, and treatments.

 - Nurse staffing ratios are unfunded mandates that exacerbate underlying concerns of nurse staffing shortages, despite purporting to be a staffing solution.

 - There is no conclusive evidence – from many studies – that nurse staffing ratios improve patient outcomes.

 - Registered nurses in California saw a decrease in job satisfaction after the passage of the staffing ration legislation because of an increase in their workload, especially with respect to non-nursing care.[i]

 What is the AMITA Health perspective?

-- AMITA Health innovates to provide support to our associates.
-AMITA Health works with our nursing staff to identify opportunities to deploy technology and other services such as telehealth to increase quality and safety.
-At our own cost, these programs are additive to the existing nursing staff and does not replace bedside care.
+- AMITA Health innovates to support our associates.
+AMITA Health works with our nursing staff to identify opportunities to deploy technology and other services such as telehealth to increase quality and safety, at our own cost.
+These programs are additive to existing nursing staff and do not replace bedside care.
 For example, AMITA Health’s tele-ICU program decreased ICU rate of mortality from severe sepsis by 38% in 2017.